backgammon-java-ai/backg_java2012/README.txt

 This is the JBackgammon README file.
 ------------------------------------------------------------------------

-PROJECT TITLE: Backgammon AI and strategy
+PROJECT TITLE: Backgammon with AI

 PURPOSE OF PROJECT: build backgammon a.i.

 VERSION or DATE:
-2012 Feb 1: compiles, computer makes its own partial moves (user has to press "Computer Move" button twice (or 4 times for doubles), dumb AI is still taking first possible move.
-If the first possible move is attempt to bear off (and other blots aren't yet in final quadrant) the AI gets stuck.

-2012 Jan 4: compiles, and AI is working but dumb: can't handle coming in from bar and chooses first possible move.
-Human has to actually make the moves for the AI (which is playing black). started 2011 Oct 18
+2012 Feb 9 [x]Shows whose turn it is, shows board score.
+AI still dies when a blot is near the end but can't bear off yet.

 HOW TO START THIS PROJECT:
   In BlueJ you can instantiate "JBackgammon(false)" (boolean says whether networked or not)